humanetes-com/proof-of-positive-interaction/pallets/popi/README.md

  by a developer and moved to "READY TO BE RELEASED" e. when the task is deployed by a release engineer or a developer, or a devops, this will increase the ranking of the PO.

- I hope now it is clear when I say that a person don't decides her role.
+ I hope now it is clear when I say that a person doesn't decides her role.
 Her role is an experience depending on positive proof of interactiosn with other experts.
 Of course initially in the project there will be no experts.
 Perhaps a ROOT could define initial roles, but I like more the idea of initially every person has 0 as experience, and is allowed to approve